Westworld (film): Plot

-In the near future, a highly realistic adult amusement park called Delos features three themed "worlds": Western World (the American Old West), Medieval World (medieval Europe) and Roman World (the ancient city of Pompeii).
+In 1983, a highly realistic adult amusement park called Delos features three themed "worlds" — Western World (the American Old West), Medieval World (medieval Europe) and Roman World (the ancient city of Pompeii).
 The resort's worlds are populated with lifelike androids that are practically indistinguishable from human beings, each programmed in character for their historical environment.
 For $1,000 per day, guests may indulge in any adventure with the android population of the park, including sexual encounters and simulated fights to the death.

 Peter Martin, a first-time Delos visitor and his friend John Blane, on a repeat visit, go to Westworld.
-One of the attractions is the Gunslinger, an android programmed to instigate gunfights.
-The firearms issued to the park guests have temperature sensors that prevent them from shooting anything with a high body temperature, such as humans, but allow them to "kill" the cold-blooded androids.
-The Gunslinger's programming allows guests to draw their guns and kill it, with the android always returning the next day for another duel.

-The technicians running Delos notice problems are beginning to spread; the androids in Roman World and Medieval World begin experiencing various breakdowns and systemic failures, which may have also spread to Westworld.

-After a night spent having sex with two android prostitutes, John is accosted by the same gunslinger Peter killed in the saloon the previous day.
-Peter bursts into the room and once again shoots the gunslinger dead.
-Peter is jailed awaiting trial, so John breaks him out and the two try to head out of town.
+One of the attractions is the Gunslinger, an android whose programming allows guests to participate in gunfights using firearms that prevent them from shooting organic beings.
+After a night spent with two android prostitutes, John is accosted by the gunslinger Peter killed in the saloon the previous day and Peter once again shoots the android gunslinger dead.
+Peter is jailed for killing the gunslinger until John breaks him out.
+During their escape from town, a robotic rattlesnake bites John.

-The malfunctions become more serious when a robotic rattlesnake bites John and against its program, a serving wench refuses a guest's advances in Medieval World.
-The failures escalate until Medieval World's Black Knight android kills a guest in a sword fight.
-The resort's supervisors try to regain control by shutting down power to the park.
-The shutdown traps them in central control when the doors automatically lock, and they cannot turn the power back on to escape.
-The androids in all three worlds run amok, operating on reserve power.
+The technicians running Delos notice the androids in Roman World and Medieval World experiencing various breakdowns and systemic failures, which may have also spread to Westworld.
+A serving wench android refuses a guest's advances in Medieval World and the failures escalate until Medieval World's Black Knight android kills a guest in a sword fight.
+The resort's supervisors try to regain control, but shutting down power to the park traps them in central control.
+The androids in all three worlds run amok, killing guests while operating on reserve power.